 An heirs property is a property that has group ownership of every decedent of a deceased person without a deed or will, resulting in an unclear state of ownership.

 The absence of a clear title to the land can disqualify heirs property owners from many types of federal, state, and local disaster relief grants.
 Owners are unable to receive loans, file insurance claims, sell the property, or receive aid for home repairs.
-Oftentimes, this results in the property becoming “blighted”, which is defined as property that is uninhabitable or unsafe.
+Oftentimes, this results in the property becoming “blighted,” which is defined as property that is uninhabitable or unsafe.

 With more than $2 billion dollars of potential heirs property value across the State of Georgia, much of this wealth is inaccessible for owners due to the nebulous legal nature of the properties.
 This gap in wealth was exacerbated by Hurricane Irma because heirs properties are unlikely to recover from a disaster, further devaluating the property.